jali/react-redux-flickr-feed/README.md

 # react-redux-flickr-feed

-Using flick jsonp feed with react/redux app
+Using flickr jsonp feed with react/redux app

 Installation:
 -------------